shanielh/EggCup/README.md

 ## Known Issues

-Currently, only support for in memory caching supported.
-Support for redis is planned, And maybe for memcache too.
+The only 'external' caching server supported is Redis.
+Please add issue if you found any.